-- · See Single Instance Deployment as procedures are identical. - In distributed deployment Workers communicate out to Master Node on port 4200 .
-Ensure that Master is reachable on that port. - (1) Git is required to be available on Master Node.
+- See Single Instance Deployment as procedures are identical. - In distributed deployment Workers communicate out to Master Node on port 4200.
+Ensure that Master is reachable on that port. - 1 Git is required to be available on Master Node.
+Min version: 1.8.3.1.
 See below for details.